Table of Contents

-Each card scheme has its own unique rules governing chargebacks.
+Each debit and credit card scheme has its own unique rules governing chargebacks.
 For example, Visa implemented the Visa Claims Resolution initiative back in 2018, as an attempt to modernize and speed up their chargeback procedure.
 Mastercard is in the process of rolling out a similar initiative right now.

 While these updates represent progress, the fact remains that banks are the ones adjudicating disputes.
 They need to interpret the card scheme rules, adding a level of subjectivity to the equation.